About Me

 Helpful links:

-Google scholar page & ResearchGate Profile & arXiv profile (all my papers should have at least one source that's free to access)
+Google scholar page & ResearchGate Profile & arXiv profile (all my papers should have at least one source that's free to access - if not, let me know and I'll fix it)

 LinkedIn Profile ← this is a good way to contact me (please include a message with a contact request if I don't know you)